micans/bash-utils/README.md

   av foo bar.txt       # view file in apparix mark (p.o.s.) aget foo bar.txt     # copy file from apparix mark (pos) amibm                # Is the current directory a bookmark?
-Useful in prompt.
+Useful in prompt. ald foo              # only list subdirectories of mark aldr foo             # list subdirectories recursively of mark
 ```
   These helper commands correspond to small bash functions and are easy to add.